 Great Northern had always allowed private drivers access to the road (except for the portion next to the mill) and it is a major thoroughfare into the North Woods for sportsmen and white water paddlers on the Penobscot.
-The road’s name is often believed to have been because of its cost (Great Northern said in the 1980s the cost of maintaining its road network was $6.8 million/year) but company officials said the road was actually considered a big cost savings—noting the shipping timber down the river took about 18 months and there would be loss of logs in the process and the road shortened the process to a few days.
+The road's name is often believed to have been because of its cost (Great Northern said in the 1980s the cost of maintaining its road network was $6.8 million/year) but company officials said the road was actually considered a big cost savings—noting that shipping timber down the river took about 18 months and there would be some loss of logs in the process; the road shortened the process to a few days.
 Others believe that the road was named after its appearance; the color of the dirt was so yellow that the road appeared to be the color gold.

 Nahmakanta Public Lands - Source Maine.gov

-Hikers, campers, hunters, fishermen, snowmobilers and paddlers all enjoy the rugged hills, abundant wildlife and clear waters of this remote region southwest of Baxter State Park.
+Hikers, campers, hunters, fishermen, snowmobilers, and paddlers all enjoy the rugged hills, abundant wildlife, and clear waters of this remote region southwest of Baxter State Park.
 The Nahmakanta Public Lands encompass 43,000 acres of sprawling forests and low mountains (the largest stands at 2,524 feet).
 Numerous streams and brooks course down steep slopes and run through narrow gorges.
-Within Nahmakanta’s boundary lie 24 “great ponds” (10 or more acres in size) and more than 50 miles of undeveloped shoreline.
+Within Nahmakanta's boundary lie 24 "great ponds" (10 or more acres in size) and more than 50 miles of undeveloped shoreline.

 An extensive network of hiking trails leads visitors along lakeshores, up to open ledges, and past popular attractions like Tumbledown Dick Falls and Pollywog Gorge, a mile-long gorge with sheer walls that rise 180 feet.
 The Nahmakanta portion of the Appalachian Trail (AT) lies within the upper reaches of the 100-Mile Wilderness, considered by many to be the AT's most remote section (though not a designated "wilderness area").

 During warm weather, ATV riders explore a network of shared-use roads.
-Fall months draw hunters in search of moose, bear, grouse and deer.
+Fall months draw hunters in search of moose, bear, grouse, and deer.
 In winter, snowmobiles traverse Nahmakanta Public Lands along designated trails such as ITS 85/86 (which links Millinocket and Greenville).